luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 6. **Update Timeline** — Add updates table, display history

 Each of these can be added one milestone at a time, following the same pattern: database schema → API/RLS → Web UI → Testing → Push notifications integration.

----

-## Notes

--   **Start Small:** Don't try to build everything at once.
-Complete each milestone fully before moving on.
--   **Test on Real Phones:** The PWA approach means you can test on actual devices immediately—use this advantage!
--   **Push Notifications are Critical:** Phase 4 is not optional—notifications are core to the communication-focused app.
--   **PWA First, Native Later:** Get the PWA working perfectly before considering Expo wrapping.
-Many users are fine with "Add to Home Screen."
--   **Use Bun:** All commands use `bun` instead of `npm` for faster installs and runs.
--   **Test Frequently:** Run your app after every small change to catch errors early.
--   **Use Supabase Docs:** The Supabase documentation is excellent—refer to it often.
--   **Ask for Help:** If stuck on a milestone for more than a few hours, step back and break it down further.
--   **Version Control:** Commit after each milestone so you can roll back if needed.
--   **Deployment:** See Phase 3.5 for dedicated deployment milestone.
-Recommended after Phase 3 (PWA Setup) is complete, so you can test PWA installation on real devices.
--   **React Router Benefits:** Pure SPA setup is simpler than Next.js for internal tools.
-Easy to share components with Expo later since it's pure React.